bbeaupain/bbeaupain.github.io/_posts/2023-12-09-aisilicon-launch.md

 * Hosting of git (and git-lfs) repositories
 * Integration with Stripe for billing
 * Networked file systems
-* So much more that I can't think of...
+* So much more that is now just a blur...

-No wonder it took almost two years!
-But the work is just beginning, and now it's time for myself and my business partner to climb the mountain of sales and marketing, to get this out to the world and help people build cool things.
+Considering I've also been working full-time at Nacelle... no wonder it took almost two years.
+But the work is honestly just beginning, because now it's time for myself and my business partner to climb the mountain of sales and marketing.
+Time to get the word out, iterate with user feedback, and help people build cool things!